stanfordnlp/dspy/docs/docs/deep-dive/retrieval_models_clients/ClarifaiRM.md

 pip install clarifai
 ```

-> **Note:**
+**Note:**

->
-> Before using ClarifaiRM, ensure you have:
+    Before using ClarifaiRM, ensure you have:
-> 1. Created a Clarifai account and application
+    1. Created a Clarifai account and application
-> 2. Ingested your documents into the application
+    2. Ingested your documents into the application
-> 3. Obtained your User ID, App ID, and Personal Access Token (PAT)
+    3. Obtained your User ID, App ID, and Personal Access Token (PAT)

 ## Setting up the ClarifaiRM Client

 The constructor initializes an instance of the `ClarifaiRM` class, which requires authentication credentials and configuration to connect to your Clarifai application.
+The constructor initializes an instance of the `ClarifaiRM` class, which requires authentication credentials and configuration to connect to your Clarifai application.

 - `clarifai_user_id` (_str_): Your unique Clarifai user identifier.
 - `clarifai_app_id` (_str_): The ID of your Clarifai application where documents are stored.
+- `clarifai_pat` (_Optional[str]_): Your Clarifai Personal Access Token (PAT).
+It will look for `CLARIFAI_PAT` in environment variables if not provided.
 - `clarifai_pat` (_Optional[str]_): Your Clarifai Personal Access Token (PAT).
 It will look for `CLARIFAI_PAT` in environment variables if not provided.
 - `k` (_int_, _optional_): The number of top passages to retrieve.
 Defaults to 3.